redis-developer/basic-analytics-dashboard-redis-bitmaps-nodejs/README.md

     * E.g User Id 2 bought 2 products on 2015-12-17.
 He won't be stored.
     * E.g User Id 10 bought 1 product on 2015-12-17 and registered on 2015-12-16.
 He will be stored like: `SETBIT rab:bitmap:custom:cohort-buy:timeSpan:2015-12 10 1`.
     * We assume that user cannot buy without register.
+* Retention data:
+    * Retention means users who bought on two different dates
+    * For each buy action we check if user bought more products anytime than bought on particular day (current purchase not included).
+    * If so, we add user id to set like: `SADD rab:set:custom:retention-buy:timeSpan:{timeSpan} {userId}`
+    * E.g User Id 5 bought 3 products on 2015-12-15.
+His retention won't be stored (products bought on particular day: 2, products bought anytime: 0).
+    * E.g User Id 3 bought 1 product on 2015-12-15 and before - 1 product on 2015-12-13.
+His retention will be stored (products bought on particular day: 0, products bought anytime: 1) like: `SADD rab:set:custom:retention-buy:timeSpan:2015-12 3`.

 ### How the data is accessed:

 * Total Traffic: